Respect in the Workplace

 Managing and Coaching

-Counselling, performance appraisal, work assignment and the implementation of disciplinary actions are not forms of discrimination or harassment, and this Policy does not restrict a manager or supervisor’s responsibilities in these areas.
+Counselling, performance appraisal, work assignment, and the implementation of disciplinary actions are not forms of discrimination or harassment, and this Policy does not restrict a manager or manager's responsibilities in these areas.

 Fraudulent or Malicious Complaints

 This Policy must never be used to bring fraudulent or malicious complaints against CFC Workers.
-It is important to realize that unfounded or frivolous allegations of, discrimination or personal harassment may cause both the accused person and the company significant damage.
-If it is determined by the CFC that any Worker has knowingly made false statements regarding an allegation of discrimination or personal harassment, immediate disciplinary action will be taken.
-Workers will not be demoted, dismissed, disciplined or denied a promotion, advancement or employment opportunities because they rejected sexual advances of another employee or because they lodged a harassment complaint when they honestly believed they were being discriminated against or harassed.
+It is important to realize that unfounded or frivolous allegations of discrimination or harassment may cause both the accused person and the CFC significant damage.
+If it is determined by the CFC that any Worker has knowingly made false statements regarding an allegation of discrimination or personal harassment, immediate disciplinary action will be taken, up to and including dismissal.
+Workers will not be demoted, dismissed, disciplined or denied a promotion, advancement or employment opportunities because they rejected sexual advances of another Worker or because they lodged a complaint in good faith when they honestly believed they were being discriminated against and/or harassed.

 History of Violence

-The CFC will communicate information relating to a person with a history of violence where:
+The CFC's CHRO will communicate information relating to a person with a history of violence where:

-- Workers may reasonably be expected to come into contact with such person in the performance of their job duties; and
+- Workers may reasonably be expected to come into contact with such person in the performance of their occupational duties;

 - There is a potential risk of workplace violence as a result of interactions with such person.

-The company will only disclose personal information that is deemed reasonably necessary to protect CFC Workers from physical harm.
+The CFC will only disclose personal information that is deemed reasonably necessary to protect CFC Workers from physical harm.

-Weapons are strictly prohibited from the CFC premises.
-If any visitor to the CFC workplace is seen with a weapon (or is known to possess one), or makes a verbal threat or assault against a Worker or another individual, witnesses are required to immediately contact the police, emergency response services, their immediate supervisor and Deborah Fallows, CHRO.
+Weapons are strictly prohibited from all CFC places of work.
+If any visitor to the CFC workplace is seen with a weapon (or is known to possess one), or makes a verbal threat or assault against a Worker or another individual, witnesses are required to immediately contact the police, emergency response services, their immediate manager and the CHRO.

 The Right to Refuse Unsafe Work

-Should a Worker have a legal court order (e.g., a restraining order or “no-contact” order) against another individual, the Worker is encouraged to notify his or her supervisor, and to supply a copy of that order to Deborah Fallows, CHRO.
+Should a Worker have a legal court order (e.g., a restraining order or "no-contact" order) against another individual, the Worker is encouraged to notify the CHRO and to supply a copy of that order to the CHRO.
 This will be required in instances where the Worker strongly feels that the aggressor may attempt to contact them at the CFC, in direct violation of the court order, so that the CFC may take all reasonable actions to protect the Worker.
 Such information shall be kept confidential and protected in accordance with all applicable legislation.